adrien-gueret/jquery-connect/README.md

 ```
 Each time the connected element will be rendered, a click listener will be attached: the `alert` will therefore be triggered too many times!
 [This example on CodePen](https://codepen.io/adrien-gueret/pen/PoZjXvP) illustrates the issue.

-The easiest solution to fix the problem is to simply remove the click listener before attaching a new one (like the second button in the example from the above link);
+The easiest solution to fix the problem is just to remove the click listener before attaching a new one (like the second button in the example from the above link):

 ```js
 // This is ok